Skip to content

 Hearing Health

-As musicians, students are frequently subjected to loud sound for an extended period of time.
-We promote active and safe hearing health practices, including hearing screenings and use of earplugs.
+Musicians are frequently subjected to loud sound for an extended period of time.
+We promote active and safe hearing health practices, including hearing screenings and use of musicians earplugs.

 There are recurring and free hearing screenings for ESM community members (students, faculty, and staff).
 Appointments take 10-15 minutes, are confidential, and results are shared immediately afterward.
-Upcoming dates to be announced.
+Upcoming dates are announced in Eastman Weekly.

 High-fidelity earplugs are available to all Eastman students, free of cost.
 Regular use of high-fidelity earplugs while practicing, performing and listening to music may protect you from the cumulative effects of overexposure to loud sounds throughout your life (Etymotic Research).
 Stop by the Office of Student Life for your free set!